 Red Frangipani is a flowering shrub or small tree native to seasonally dry areas in Central America, extending from Mexico to Panama.

-It may reach heights of up to 12 m (40 ft), though it is more commonly 3 to 7 m (10 to 23 ft) tall and develops a stout trunk, which grows spreading and ascending branches forming an umbrella-shaped crown, the width of which may equal the height of the plant.
+It may reach up to 12 m (40 ft), though it is more commonly 3 to 7 m (10 to 23 ft) tall, and develops a stout trunk with spreading and ascending branches, forming an umbrella-shaped crown whose width may equal the plant's height.

 The stems have smooth grey bark and are semi-woody and succulent.
 They store moisture, allowing the plant to survive a long dry season.
 When wounded, they bleed a sticky white latex.

 The leaves are elongated-oval with a pointed tip and are large, ranging from 20 to 50 cm (0.7 to 1.6 ft) in length.
-On top, they are prominently ribbed and dark dull green, underneath pale green.
+On top, they are prominently ribbed and dark, dull green, with pale green underneath.
 Spirally arranged at the ends of the branches, they fall in the dry season to conserve water, leaving the branches bare and exposed.

 The flowers come in various shapes and colours, due mainly to selective breeding and natural cross-pollination with other compatible Plumeria species.
-In the main, they are fan- or pinwheel-shaped with five overlapping petals, measure 5 to 7.5 cm (2 to 3 in) across and come in reds, pinks, purples, oranges and whites, some with yellow centres.
+Mainly, they are fan- or pinwheel-shaped with five overlapping petals, measure 5 to 7.5 cm (2 to 3 in) across, and come in reds, pinks, purples, oranges, and whites, some with yellow centres.

-Flowering is long-day induced, with the flowers coming into bloom from spring through autumn, in showy clusters arising at the ends of the branches, strongly contrasting the dark green of the leaves.
-They are followed by twin seedpods 12.5 to 25 cm (5 to 10 in) long, green when young, becoming brown and dry when mature and with large winged seed inside, each up to 5 cm (2 in) long.
+Flowering is long-day-induced, with flowers coming into bloom from spring through autumn, in showy clusters at the ends of the branches, strongly contrasting with the dark green of the leaves.
+They are followed by twin seedpods 12.5 to 25 cm (5 to 10 in) long, green when young, becoming brown and dry when mature, with large winged seeds inside, each up to 5 cm (2 in) long.

 Frangipani flowers (Bali, Indonesia)